 How to Redirect 404 Pages to Your Website’s Homepage in WordPress

 Today, I will demonstrate how to redirect 404 pages to your website’s homepage in WordPress.
 You will not need any additional plugins, but you will need access to your website’s cPanel.
-The login information is provided to you by your web host when you create an account.
+The login information is provided to you by your web hosting provider when you create an account.
 This process is very simple and should only take a few minutes.

 Redirecting Your 404 Error Page